blade-lang/blade-docs/docs/standard/curl.markdown

 {:#Option_Option_PROXYHEADER} _static_ _Option._**PROXYHEADER**
-: This points to a linked list of headers used for proxy requests only, struct curl_slist kind
+: This points to a list of headers used for proxy requests only.
    <div class="cite"><span class="hint">static</span> <span></span></div>